Iasa-Global/btabok/pages/competency_model/industry_analysis.md

 | **CITA -- Associate** | -   Learner will be able to analyze financial performance of a business and industry
 | | -   Learner will be able to analyze key success factors of an industry
 | | -   Learner will be able to analyze impact of technology relevant to the industry
-| **CITA -- Specialist** | -   Learner will be able to analyze future projections on industry
+| **CITA -- Professional** | -   Learner will be able to analyze future projections on industry
 | | -   Learner will be able to predict business outcomes in an industry that can be influenced by technology
-| **CITA -- Professional** | -   Learner will be able to assess industry performance on macroeconomic indicators and on a global scale
+| **CITA -- Distinguished** | -   Learner will be able to assess industry performance on macroeconomic indicators and on a global scale
 | | -   Learner will be able to analyze statistical market behaviors
 | | -   Learner will be able to predict influence of emerging technology trends on business outcomes